JustM4nu/Loggi/README.md

 We are excited to share more soon and welcome any feedback or contributions in the meantime.
 Your support helps make this project even better.

-The first beta Version is expected to come arround the 20.12.2024 so stay stuned!

 ## Disclaimer ⚠️

 **Loggi** is strictly for **educational purposes only**.
 It is intended to help users learn about scripting and automation, and should only be used in safe, controlled environments where its usage is allowed. **Do not use this tool in any harmful or malicious way.**